edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 {% include figure image_path="/content/uploads/2022/07/BYOIP-RIPE-Assignment.png" caption="Figure 2: RIPE Assignment for IPv4 and IPv6 address space with example highlighted in red." %}

+As mentioned before all these IPv6 prefixes are real and you can follow along the process by checking yourself what is published via the RIPE DB.

 ### RIR Assignment

 While the [/40 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:7300::%2F40&type=inet6num) of ```2a06:e881:7300::/40``` with the status "Allocated-By-LIR" already exists at this point, I need to create a new assignment for the [/48 block](https://apps.db.ripe.net/db-web-ui/lookup?source=ripe&key=2a06:e881:73ff::%2F48&type=inet6num) of ```2a06:e881:73ff::/48``` with the status "Assigned" to fulfill the RIPE policy.